 California provides various public social services programs to low-income individuals.
 These include the California Work Opportunity and Responsibility to Kids (CalWORKs) program, which provides cash assistance and other benefits and the CalFresh program, under which supplemental nutrition assistance benefits are allocated to the state by the federal government and distributed locally to eligible individuals.

 Generally, when a sponsored noncitizen applies for public benefits, the welfare agency certifying their benefit eligibility treats both the income and resources of their sponsor as available to them – a process known as “sponsor deeming.”
 In cases where a sponsor is unable to support them, the welfare agency may issue an indigence exemption.

 In California, if a determination is made by the county that a sponsored noncitizen would go hungry and homeless without aid, the sponsored noncitizen is determined to be indigent.

 Currently, indigence determinations are valid for 12 months.
 In CalFresh, these determinations are renewable annually without restriction.
 However, in CalWORKs, there is no provision for renewal and an indigence exception may only be granted once in a noncitizen’s lifetime.

-“I am proud to have worked with Alameda County and the Western Center on Law and Poverty on AB 2111.
+“I am proud to have worked with Alameda County and the Western Center on Law and Poverty on AB 944.
 Indigence determinations under CalFresh are renewed annually without restriction.
 However, CalWORKs, has no provision for renewal.
 In fact, an indigence exception may only be granted once in a noncitizen’s lifetime.
-I find it unacceptable that with this veto, California will continue to allow one of our most vulnerable populations to face the possibility of going hungry or homeless.
+In light of what is happening on a national level, this veto is disappointing.
 I will continue to champion for our immigrant families,” said Assemblymember Quirk upon learning that his bill was vetoed.